budgefeeney/ventureforth/docs/chapter1 - setup.md

 In this case just the `welcomeMsg` function will be available.

 We are now ready to start editing our source files, and with a correct Cabal configuration, we can at last use Atom and IDE-Haskell to do so.
-In the next section we'll add a module, a unit-test and a benchmark.
+In [the next par of this tutorial] we'll add a module, a unit-test and a benchmark.

 ## Futher Reading: